open-telemetry/semantic-conventions/docs/attributes-registry/process.md

 **[1]:** This field can be useful for querying or performing bucket analysis on how many arguments were provided to start a process.
 More arguments may be an indication of suspicious activity.

-**[2]:** The proctitle, some times the same as process name.
-Can also be different, for example, a browser setting its title to the web page currently opened.
+**[2]:** The process title (proctitle), sometimes the same as process name.
+It can also be different, for example, a browser setting its title to the web page currently opened.

 **[3]:** The process ID within a PID namespace.
 This is not necessarily unique across all processes on the host but it is unique within the process namespace that the process exists within.